 Pass the PAST Act to Prevent All Soring Tactics

-The USDA announced the ruling on January 13th, 2017, but the Office of the Federal Register did not publish the ruling before Donald Trump and his administration took office.
+The USDA announced the ruling on January 13th, 2017, but the Office of the Federal Register did not publish the ruling before Donald Drumpf and his administration took office.
 It was set to go into effect on Tuesday, January 24th.
 Unfortunately for horses, the administration pulled every single piece of pending legislation for “review.”

-Trump’s pick for the Secretary of Agriculture, Georgia Governor Sonny Perdue, is pro-slaughter and has stated to be “insensitive to the welfare of farm animals.”
+Drumpf’s pick for the Secretary of Agriculture, Georgia Governor Sonny Perdue, is pro-slaughter and has stated to be “insensitive to the welfare of farm animals.”

 What this means is that the ruling is in limbo: it is not “dead,” but neither is it in effect.
 Until the ruling is passed, “Big Lick” trainers can continue the practice of soring on horses.